World’s largest virtual agentic engineering & quality conference

 Author

-Frank Joseph is an API Documentation Engineer with a background in software engineering and a degree in Computer Science.
-With over four years of experience, he specializes in creating developer-focused API documentation using tools like Postman, Markdown, MDX, and GitHub.
-Frank has authored over 10 tutorials and blog posts, and his work has been recognized by platforms such as APISEC’s API University.
-His content bridges the gap between engineering precision and clear technical communication, helping developers understand and adopt complex API systems more effectively.
+Frank Joseph is an API documentation engineer and technical writer based in Lagos, Nigeria, with a background in software engineering and a degree in Computer Science.
+With over four years of experience, he specializes in creating developer-focused API documentation using tools like Postman, Markdown, MDX, Docusaurus, and GitHub.
+On TestMu AI (formerly LambdaTest), he wrote the guides on PHP testing with Codeception and low-code automation testing.

 Did you find this page helpful?